IhsanMujdeci/resilient-email/README.md

 # Resilient Email Sender

-This projects lets you send emails using a web ui form The backend initially tries to send email via sendgrid and falls back to mail gun.
+This projects lets you send emails using a web ui form.
+The backend initially tries to send email via sendgrid and falls back to mail gun.

 This project is a react front end with express back end